pranithagunti/Cyber-Risk-Predictor/README.md

 **🔍 ABOUT THE PROJECT**

 This is a simple **AI App** built using **Streamlit** that simulates a Cyber Risk Analyzer.
-It uses a **pretrained machine learning model** to predict cybersecurity behavior based on inputs like device usage, awareness, and network behavior.
-The app demonstrates how Generative AI and classical AI models can be used for educational or analytical purposes in cybersecurity training.
+Cyber Risk Analyzer is a machine learning-based application that analyzes various factors to predict the cyber risk level (e.g., low, medium, high) of an organization.
+It is designed to help companies assess their vulnerability to cyber threats using AI-driven insights

 ---